 How to create minimalist home interiors – Ep 3

 Channel Nine’s The Block judge and Suncorp ambassador Shaynna Blaze presents a series of tips and tricks that can help you save money and add value to your home.

 Minimalism is as much a décor style as it is a way of life.
 For many people who have embraced minimalism, it has changed the way they live as well as their living spaces.
 If you think a minimalist look and lifestyle might be for you, you may find that it will also help you avoid a budget blowout.

 Minimalist is good for saving money as it usually starts with what you already have.

 Let’s see how we can apply it to the living space.

-Decorate your room with the pieces that are most important to you and things you regularly use like decanters, coasters, books you use for reference.
+Decorate your room with the pieces that are most important to you and things that you use often like decanters, coasters, and books you use for reference.

-Group small objects together to create a little display on trays.
+Group small objects together to create little displays on trays.

 Consider whether you need floor lamps.
 Can the lighting be solved with ceiling lighting with dimmers.